 1. AR500 Steel Silhouette Reactive Reset Pistol & Rifle Target

-This target is clearly reactive because it’s steel.
+This target is reactive because it’s steel.
 However, it also has two holes cut out in the shoulders.
 Because of this, you can hang your target from a chain.
-This means, you’ll get a second reaction—it’s going to move—when you hit it.
+This means you’ll get a second reaction—it’s going to move—when you hit it.
 Meaning, it’s great for those of us who are hearing impaired.
 You no longer have to rely on a sound you can’t hear, and you can see that you hit the target when it swings back and forth.

 2. Jumping Targets Animal Steel Shooting Target Rockin’ Gopher